 - One of the most popular methods to light multiple sparklers is to light one wedding sparkler, then use it to light the rest of the wedding sparklers one at a time.
-You can designate 1 person as the “lighter”, and have the rest of the people line up to take turns.
+You should designate multiple persons (i.e. 2 people on each side) as the “lighters”, and have the rest of the people line up to take turns.
 When you light a sparkle with another sparkler, your hands are kept at a safe distance and you can enjoy the show will getting things ramped up.

 - Always keep the sparkler horizontal or with the tip angled down slightly.
 This will help light the wedding sparkler faster, as the flame will want to naturally move vertical and ignite the sparkler’s pyrotechnic compound.
 Going “with the grain” is always best way to light sparklers at a wedding.

 - Always light your sparkler at the tip, keeping the open flame the furthest away from the bare wire handle as possible.